Dog-Friendly Beaches in Dorset

 Dorset's coastline splits into two completely different worlds for a dog owner.
-The west — the Jurassic Coast from Lyme Regis through Charmouth, West Bay and Burton Bradstock — is dramatic, fossil-rich and packed with year-round dog-friendly beaches.
-The east — Weymouth, Studland, Swanage, Sandbanks and the BCP (Bournemouth, Christchurch and Poole) coast — has the long sandy beaches but also some of the strictest summer dog restrictions in the country.
+The west - the Jurassic Coast from Lyme Regis through Charmouth, West Bay (the harbour and cliff-backed beach at the western end of the Jurassic Coast) and Burton Bradstock - is dramatic, fossil-rich and packed with year-round dog-friendly beaches.
+The east - Weymouth, Studland, Swanage">Swanage, Sandbanks and the BCP (Bournemouth, Christchurch and Poole) coast - has the long sandy beaches but also some of the strictest summer dog restrictions in the country.
+The practical effect is that two beaches a forty-minute drive apart can have completely opposite rules in July.
+Charmouth east beach: dogs welcome any time of year.
+Bournemouth main beach: no dogs at all between roughly Easter and the end of September.
+Knowing which side of that line a beach sits on is the whole game.
+This guide covers the best dog-friendly beaches across both halves of Dorset, the seasonal rules in plain English, and the practical tips that make a Dorset beach day with a dog genuinely enjoyable.

 Most of Dorset operates one of two patterns, and which one applies depends on the council: